 What earphones are best for cycling?

 How do you know if in-ear, on-ear or bone conducting is the best for you?

-There are significant differences between all the styles for headphones.
+There are significant differences between all the styles of headphones.
 In order to narrow down what will work best for you, it requires some drilling down to find your priorities.

 If you intend on riding out and about using headphones (more on that below) then having constant spatial awareness by transparent sound, or the ability to amplify ambient sound will be the most important feature for you.

-On the other hand, if you're the kind of rider who wants to dial out external noise, focus on the race ahead, dial in to the zone in the gym, then noise cancellation will be top of the list for you.
+On the other hand, if you're the kind of rider who wants to dial out external noise, focus on the race ahead, and dial into the zone in the gym, then noise cancellation will be top of the list for you.